About the GBM

 The GBM works to improve the political framework for research and scientific education.

-The GBM is a member of the (German) Umbrella Organisation "Verband Biologie, Biowissenschaften und Biomedizin (VBIO)" representing the interests of currently about 25.000 scientists in life sciences.
+The GBM is a member of the umbrella organisation "Federation of European Biochemical Societies (FEBS)" and "nternational Union of Biochemistry and Molecular Biology (IUBMB)" representing the interests of scientists in life sciences.